SibuSunilGithub/WebDev-Learning/README.md

 # WebDev-Learning
-This is the repoitory which i created during the time of web dev learnig, free course offered by Love Babbar Bhaiya.
-In this repository I upload all mini projects codes for myh own learning.
+This is the repository I created during web dev learning, a free course offered by Love Babbar Bhaiya.
+In this repository, I upload all mini-project codes for my own learning.